The SDS update challenge

 - The percentage of sheets which required replacement varied by supplier from 0-75%

-5 steps to update your SDS collection:
+5 steps to update your SDS collection

 Based on SDS RiskAssist data, we recommend the following 5-step process to identify and update the safety data sheets in your collection:

-- Update largest suppliers first
+- Update your largest suppliers first

 - Ensure that any information attached to the existing document (i.e., where used) is assigned to the new SDS